Johnnyborov/DndCharacterPlanner/README.md

 Character Planner for D&D 5th edition

 It's a web application that allows to conveniently choose D&D character attributes, feats and spells for a specific class/subclass and level.
-It also allows to save it that created character on the server's database (and get a link) and later restore it via corresponding link.
+It also allows to save that created character on the server's database (and get a link) and later restore it via corresponding link.